 Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.
-Your behavior is role modeling it, and this is very valuable.
+Your behavior tends towards inclusion, and this is very valuable.
 Are you aware of it?
 Do you help others notice it, particularly the benefits of inclusion?